 In a series of novels, an author has a greater opportunity to develop each of the regular characters over time.
-Therefore, I offer you this list of my favorite mystery novel seriesóhundreds of novels, thousands of hours of enjoyment.
+Therefore, I offer you this list of my favorite mystery novel series—hundreds of novels, over thousand hours of enjoyment.

 Iíve just copied and pasted these lists for you without bothering to match their formats.
 I have put them in order here, with my favorites at the top.
 I've sampled many other series of mysteries and felt they did not merit being put on this list of excellent books.

 Elizabeth George - Inspector Lynley Mysteries

 Many years ago, I read all of the Agatha Christie novels (except Tommy and Tuppence - hated them) and over time I've read all of P.D.
 James' work.
 My very favorite current mystery writer is Elizabeth George.
 I strongly suggest that her Inspector Lynley novels be read in order because the regular characters evolve over time.
 Thanks, Beth, for introducing me to these.

 1988: A Great Deliverance